How Everything Suddenly Goes Berserk in Production

-I often tend to take a look at the websites I’ve deployed - to check whether they are still online or not (I should use cutting edge tools like kubernetes).
+I often tend to take a look at the websites I’ve deployed - to check whether they are still online or not (I should use monitoring services).
 It also helps with the gloom that appears on my face when I view the website analytics.

 One such time was the fine summer morning of 13th June 2024.
 I woke up late and checked my mobile for notifications (there weren’t any).
 I decided to perform the health check of my websites.
 All of them were working fine, except animeviz.
 When I opened it, it showed the default 502 Bad Gateway error page of nginx - which meant the python server was down.
 I was flabbergasted really - there weren’t any recent code changes (last commit on the repository was almost 20 days ago).
 I kind of saw what was coming for me - a long debugging session.
 I slept back again and didn’t start solving the problem until 11:30 AM.